 If you do notice anything unusual on your skin, especially something that meets one of the above criteria, make sure you see a dermatologist right away.

 Glucose and fructose have an unpleasant side effect when they meet collagen—the principle protein of your skin.
 They can cause collagen fibers to link together, making it more difficult for the collagen to repair itself.
-This process is called glycation, and the end-products of glycation are called AGEs.
+This process is called glycation, and the end-products of glycation are called AGEs (protein or fat combined with sugar compounds in the blood).
 AGEs are always developing in your skin and elsewhere in your body, but they appear more frequently where you are exposed to sun, when your diet includes excess sweets and fried foods, and when you smoke.
 This is how younger people can have older-looking skin, depending on their lifestyle choices.

 We've known about AGEs since the 1970s, but it wasn't until the late 1990s that scientists discovered that by eating foods with high-AGE content, we can harm ourselves.
 Candy and other desserts have more AGEs than most foods.
 Some of the foods with the highest AGE content include Big Macs and Chicken McNuggets, broiled hot dogs, pan-fried steaks, and fried bacon.
 Topping the list is roasted BBQ chicken thigh skin.